 MS Exchange Server has two fundamental components, i.e., the Information Store and the JET Database Engine.
 The Information Store consists of two databases, namely 'Priv.edb' and 'Pub.edb'.
 The private information store database (Priv.edb) is responsible for managing user mailboxes, whereas the public information store (Pub.edb) is used for Public Folders.
 The JET database engine performs disk caching and is also responsible for maintaining the disk structure for Exchange Server.

 Most of the time the Information Store gets corrupt, rendering all data in the EDB file inaccessible.
-This corruption may occur as a result of bad sectors on the hard drive, causing the transaction logs to be incorrectly read by the server, and thus leading to incorrect updates.
+This corruption may occur as a result of malicious attacks, bad sectors on the hard drive, server crash, abrupt shutdown, missing or deleted transaction logs, etc.

-“database was not shutdown cleanly (dirty shutdown)"
+"Database was not shutdown cleanly (dirty shutdown)"

 The 'Isinteg' utility identifies the Exchange database as an ESE database and verifies the database tables, their records, and indexes.
 The utility records all information about the recovery process to the application log in the Event Viewer.

-Stellar Phoenix Mailbox Exchange Recovery is a competent tool that performs EDB repair and restores users' mailboxes using safe and highly reliable algorithms to scan the corrupt files.
-The Exchange repair software can efficiently restore your precious emails, contacts, tasks, attachments, calendar items, and other mailbox items without causing any further damage to the original EDB file.
+Stellar Repair for Exchange is a competent tool that performs EDB repair and restores users' mailboxes.
+It uses safe and highly reliable algorithms to scan the corrupt EDB files.
+The Exchange EDB repair software can efficiently extract and restore your precious emails, contacts, tasks, attachments, calendar items, and other mailbox items without causing any further damage to the original EDB file.